spacetelescope/imexam/README.rst

     a=imexam.connect('address from the above listing')

-Starting a connection to a Ginga widget, HTML5 canvas backend for browser and Juppyter viewing:
+Starting a connection to a Ginga widget, HTML5 canvas backend for browser and Jupyter viewing:

 ::

     a=imexam.connect(viewer='ginga')

 Examples can be found in the package documentation, online documentation, and imexam.display_help() will pull up the installed package documentation in a web browser.
+You can also download the examply Jupyter notebooks available in the example_notebooks directory above.

 You can also just load the plotting library and NOT connect to any viewer: